AllanKirui/vue-movies/README.md

 Screenshot of the **Pagination**.

-- It shows the **Pagination** that's used to navigate between the various pages of loaded Movies/TV Shows.
+- It shows the page buttons used to navigate between the various pages of loaded Movies, TV Shows, and search results.

 ---